srgnevmer/password-generator/README.md

 | symbols           | ["!", "?", "@", "#", "$", "%", "&"] |
 | brackets          | ["(", ")", "[", "]", "{", "}"]      |

-You can also set the length of the password, the minimum length is one character, the maximum length is fifty characters.
+The user can also set the length of the password, with a minimum of one character and a maximum of fifty characters.

 <!-- <img src="./src/img/preview.png" width="700" height="400"> -->